facelessuser/coloraide/docs/src/markdown/harmonies.md

 # Color Harmonies

 In color theory, color harmony refers to the property that certain aesthetically pleasing color combinations have.
-Modern day color theory actually originates from as far back as the Renaissance where the first concepts of the color wheel were defined.
+Modern day color theory probably starts with the first color wheel created by Isaac Newton.
+Based on his observations of light with prisms, he formed probably the first color wheel.
+From there, many others built upon this work, sometimes with opposing ideas.

+The original color wheel, while inspired by what was observed by light was created based on experiments with pigments as well.
+As most know, in paint, red, yellow, and blue are considered primary colors.
+Newton thought this translated to light as well and stated they were also the primary colors of light.
+While this isn't actually true, his work was very important in reshaping how people viewed color.

-The original color wheel was created based on the mixing of pigments.
-As most know, in paint, red, yellow, and blue are primary colors, and from them, all other hues are created.
-The traditional model, which we will call the RYB color space, defined 12 colors that made up the wheel: the primary colors, the secondary colors, and the tertiary colors.
+Over time, the color wheel was refined.
+The traditional model, which we will call an RYB color model, defined 12 colors that made up the wheel: the primary colors, the secondary colors, and the tertiary colors.
 The secondary colors are created by evenly mixing the primary colors, and the tertiary colors are created by evenly mixing those primary colors with the secondary colors.

 ![RYB Color Wheel](images/color-wheel.png)

-From this wheel, it was noted that certain colors, based on their relative location on the wheel, were deemed pleasing when viewed together.
-This is the idea behind harmonious colors and color schemes created from them.
+The idea of color harmonies originates from the idea that colors, based on their relative position on the wheel, can form more pleasing color combinations.

 ## Which Color Space is Best for Color Harmonies?

+As we know, these days, there are many color spaces out there, and not all color spaces are created equal.

-The early work that created the color wheel was based on an RYB color space.
-In modern TVs and monitors, the RYB color space is not used.
+The early work that created the first color wheel was based on an RYB color model.
+In modern TVs and monitors, the RYB color model is not used.
 Electronic screens create all their colors with light based methods that mix red, green, and blue lights.
 In addition, the human eye perceives colors using red, green, and blue as well.

 The colors of light generally behave and mix differently than pigments.
 Most modern color spaces are based on human perception of light, so RGB based color spaces are quite a bit more common.
-If we were to compose a color wheel based on the common sRGB color space, we could simply extract the colors at evenly spaced degrees, 30˚ to be exact.
+If we were to compose a color wheel based on the common sRGB color space, we could base it off the 3 primary colors of light.
+Starting with red (0˚), we could extract the colors at evenly spaced degrees, 30˚ to be exact.
+This would give us our 12 colors for the sRGB color space.

 ```playground
 HtmlSteps([Color('hsl', [x, 1, 0.5]) for x in range(0, 360, 30)])